Yaromey/ssh-per-project/README.md

 # How to manage multiple ssh-keys & automatically load them

-## Problems you may have with SSH:
+## Issues you might experience with SSH:
 - Conflicting SSH keys
 - Committing with the wrong credentials
 - Set your personal SSH key from GitHub -> unset your work SSH.
 Having to login manually in SSH every single time...